LOADING ...

 Stockbridge, Massachusets, this happened here, they got three stop

-Scene of the Crime there was five police officers and police cars,
+of the Crime there was five police officers and three police cars,

-being the biggest crime of the last years, and everybody wanted to
+being the biggest crime of the fifty years, and everybody wanted to

-get in the newspaper story about it.
-And was using up all kinds of
+get in the newspaper story it.
+And they was using up all kinds of

-cop equipment that they had around the police officer's station.
+cop equipment that they had hanging around the officer's station.

-They was taking plaster tracks, foot prints, dog smelling prints, and
+They was taking plaster tire tracks, prints, dog smelling prints, and

 they took twenty seven eight-by-ten glossy photographs with circles